-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for the period up to 30 June 2024 which is at least 12 months from the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period up to 30 June 2025 which is at least 12 months from the financial statements are authorised for issue.

 Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.
-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Company's ability to continue as a going concern.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the company's ability to continue as a going concern.

-Overview of ou r audit approach Key audit matters Calculation and recording of Share of Net Profit/(Loss) in Associate Using Equity Method Materiality Overall materiality of USD 7,366,762 which represents 2% of Equity.
+Overview of our audit approach

+Key audit matters Calculation and recording of Share of Net Profit/(Loss) in Associate Using Equity Method Materiality ► Overall materiality of USD 18,977,872 which represents 2% of Equity.